 The benefits of working with us include:

-- Debriefing opportunities and support from an extremely friendly and caring team
+- Debriefing opportunities and support from an extremely friendly and caring team of 15 psychologists, including an "on call" senior psychologist available for support 24/7.

 - Opportunity to work with a variety of child and adolescent and parent client groups from a range of socio-economic backgrounds, with a range of mental health challenges and levels of severity.